Paris Observatory: History

 The Paris Observatory at the beginning of the eighteenth century, with the wooden "Marly Tower" on the right, a remnant of the Machine de Marly moved to the grounds by Giovanni Cassini, for the mounting of long-tubed telescopes and even longer tubeless aerial telescopes.

+Under pressure from many scholars—most notably Adrien Auzout, who wrote to the Sun King in 1665 urging the immediate creation of a company dedicated to science and the arts—Louis XIV and its Minister of Finance Jean-Baptiste Colbert established the Royal Academy of Sciences in 1666.

-The Paris Observatory was proposed in 1665–1666 by the French Academy of Sciences, which had recently been founded by the Minister of Finance Jean-Baptiste Colbert.
+The Paris Observatory was proposed in 1665–1666 by the Academy of Sciences.
 In 1666, King Louis XIV authorized the building of the Observatory.
-On Midsummer's Day 1667, members of the Academy of Sciences traced the future building's outline on a plot outside town near the Port Royal abbey, with the Paris meridian exactly bisecting the site north–south.
+On Midsummer's Day 1667, members of the Academy of Sciences traced the future building's outline on a plot outside town near the Port-Royal Abbey, with the Paris meridian exactly bisecting the site north–south.
 The meridian line was used as a basis for navigation and would be used by French cartographers as their prime meridian for more than 200 years.

 The Paris Observatory predates by a few years the Royal Greenwich Observatory in England, which was founded in 1675.
 The English philosopher John Locke visited the Paris Observatory on 28 August 1677, which he recorded in his journal: "At the Observatory we saw the Moon in a twenty-two foot glass, and Jupiter, with his satellites, in the same.
 The most remote was on the east, and the other three on the west.
 We also saw Saturn and his ring, in a twelve-foot glass, and one of his satellites.
 Monsieur Cassini told me, that the declination of the needle at Paris is about two and a half degrees to the west."

 The architect of the Paris Observatory was Claude Perrault whose brother, Charles, was secretary to Jean-Baptiste Colbert and superintendent of public works.
 Optical instruments were supplied by Giuseppe Campani.
 Construction of the Observatory was completed in 1671, though the buildings were extended in 1730, 1810, 1834, 1850, and 1951.
 The last extension incorporates the Meridian Room designed by Jean Prouvé.